 Garza, No. 18 Iowa rally to beat Wisconsin 68-62

-“We knew we weren’t going to lose this game,” center Luka Garza said.
-“We had to string together some stops, and we would be fine.”

-They did just that in a 68-62 win over the Badgers on Monday night.

-Garza had 21 points and 18 rebounds as the cold-shooting Hawkeyes rallied from a 12-point deficit.
+IOWA CITY, Iowa — Luka Garza had 21 points and 18 rebounds and No. 18 Iowa rallied from a 12-point second-half deficit to beat Wisconsin 68-62 on Monday night.

 The Hawkeyes (15-5, 6-3 Big Ten) trailed 57-45 with 7:13 to play before going on a 19-2 run.
 Joe Toussaint’s layup and free throw with 1:20 to go gave Iowa a 60-59 lead, and the Hawkeyes did not trail again.

-The Badgers made just two of their last nine shots as Iowa ended the game on a 23-5 run.

-“I think it was just toughness,” Garza said.
-“We were tough through their run, and we were able to come together and make a run of our own, which was huge.”
+CJ Fredrick had 17 points for Iowa.
+Joe Wieskamp had 12 points and 10 rebounds, and Toussaint added 11 points.

-The Hawkeyes went 20 for 60 from the field, including 3 of 20 on 3-pointers.
-But they came up with big plays in the closing minutes, including Fredrick’s 3-pointer with 5:08 to go that cut Wisconsin’s lead to 57-54.
+The Hawkeyes struggled with their shooting, going 20 for 60 from the field, including 3 of 20 on 3-pointers.
+But they game up with big plays in the closing minutes, including Fredrick’s 3-pointer with 5:08 to go that cut Wisconsin’s lead to 57-54.

-“The first thing was, you can’t panic,” Iowa coach Fran McCaffery said.
-“They hit some shots, we had some breakdowns.
-You have to keep executing, and you have to keep defending.

-“Twenty-three to five to end the game is typically more of an indication of your defense than it is your offense.”

 The game was tied at 30 at halftime, but the Badgers opened the second half on an 18-8 run and kept control until Iowa’s late burst.